Customs regulations

 Species protection

 Ensuring the survival of many animals threatened with extinction requires strict, worldwide regulations.
 The Washington Convention on International Trade in Endangered Species of Wild Fauna and Flora therefore stipulates exactly which endangered and therefore species-protected animals may not be brought into the country.
 As a rule, importation is completely prohibited or only possible under certain conditions.
 Violations are strictly prosecuted, usually with severe penalties.
-For more information, click here.
+For more information, click here (external link)

 Plant protection